GPS Visualizer

 Applies to: all formats

 Choose "metric" if you want distances and elevations to be output in meters/kilometers; choose "U.S." for feet/miles.
-(The default is metric because that's how most GPS receivers record their data -- and because it just makes more sense.)
+This only affects output features (legends, trackpoints-as-waypoints, etc.), not input.

 [top]